5 Reasons Your Toothpaste is Harming You

 Research published by the American Society for Experimental NeuroTherapeutics noted a body of evidence that links artificial food colorings to hyperactivity and behavioral issues in children.

-Is Non-Fluoride Toothpaste Effective?
+Is Fluoride-Free Toothpaste Effective?

-So, we’ve looked at some of the harmful chemicals found in many conventional toothpastes and can probably agree these aren’t ingredients we want anywhere near our mouths.
+We’ve looked at some of the harmful chemicals found in many conventional toothpastes and can probably agree these aren’t ingredients we want anywhere near our mouths.
 But what is the alternative?

 Some of the powerful active ingredients we use in our mineralizing toothpaste include: